 Reputational damage may be hard to quantify but it’s hard to fix and can have long-term implications that organizations may or may not fully recover from.
 With the loss of trust and credibility, customers and partners may take their business elsewhere rather than risk a poor recovery or a repeat incident.

 The theft of intellectual property like product designs and patents, proprietary research or technology, and business strategies often results in losses that cannot be recovered.
 Stolen intellectual property may fall into the hands of competitors or unethical third parties, who may use it for their own gain, resulting in the loss of revenue and competitive advantage.

 How do you defend your organization against cyberattacks?

-    Build a strong security foundation
+Build a strong security culture

 Cultivate and empower your cybersecurity experts

 Enhance the skills and knowledge of software development and DevOps teams, so that they’re prepared and know how to prevent different types of cyberattacks.
 And work with the team to develop a clear course of action in the event of a cyberattack.

 Many cyberattack victims agree that their data breach could have been prevented with an available patch.
 Adopt best practices when deploying software updates to keep user devices up to date and secure.
 And back up all important data and invest in antimalware programs and antivirus software to stay ahead of potential threats.